 Snowshoeing is a unique form of transportation that was developed thousands of years ago specifically for winter travel by foot.
 Native Americans were the innovators of snowshoe design, with varied styles depending on the snow conditions.
 Each snowshoe is designed with the basic idea of staying atop the deep snow, sinking only 3-6 inches versus above the knee.
 Snowshoes allow for easier, quicker travel over snow-covered terrain and have developed into a popular winter activity.

-Any place with 6 inches or more of snow is a good place to start snowshoeing!
+Any place with six inches or more of snow is a good place to start snowshoeing!
 Michigan winters provide snowshoeing opportunities pretty much everywhere.
 Some state parks offer packed snowshoe trails, which are nice for beginners and small children.
 However, most people find blazing their own trail to be a fun and exciting way to explore places others have not been.
 Northern Michigan and the Upper Peninsula are filled with publicly-owned land that is perfect for exploration on snowshoes, particularly Wilderness State Park with 10,000 acres to explore, Hartwick Pines State Park with a 49-acre forest and 9,672 acres to roam and the Porcupine Mountains Wilderness State Park with 90 miles of foot trails.
 Further south in Ann Arbor, try the Nichols Arboretum or the Matthaei Botanical Garden, on the University of Michigan Campus with miles of groomed trails.